Detlef Günther – Shortbio

 Detlef Günther has appeared since the late 1980s with about 50 solo and group exhibitions in Germany and abroad, e. g. at the Haus der Kunst München, Gemeente Museum Helmond (NL), Galerie Kremer-Tengelmann (Cologne/Gelsenkirchen), NGBK Berlin.
 On behalf of companies and institutions such as Sony Deutschland, Festspielhaus Hellerau, HKW, Canon ArtLab in Tokyo and the artist Carsten Nicolai (Polar), he has also realised various media projects and installations.
 Since 2008 Detlef Günther has been holding lectures and seminars on “Genealogy of Image and Imaging Formats in Art and Science” at colleges and universities.

-Detlef Günther’s works are represented in the Karl Kremer Collection (Gelsenkirchen), the Deutsche Bank Art Collection (Frankfurt) and the Kunstmuseum Gelsenkirchen.
+Detlef Günther’s works are represented in the Karl Kremer Collection (Gelsenkirchen), Deutsche Bank Art Collection (Frankfurt), EON Art Collection and Kunstmuseum Gelsenkirchen.
 He lives and works in Berlin.

 I like to work in series and cycles and deal with the questions, why seeing is more and more directed towards “inside”, why the surrounding pictorial worlds prevent “free seeing” – preparing to kill “the invisible”.